 More on communications and sales policy on p.
-31 and p.
-32
+34

 Channels

 Describe how you would like to appeal to and reach your clients in order to sell your product and/or service.
 In doing so, so you must distinguish between communications and sales channels.
 These channels are the interface between you and your clients and an important prerequisite for client satisfaction.